 - A semi-private room

 Doctor’s services you receive while in an inpatient physical therapy facility are paid by Medicare Part B.

 Medicare Coverage for Outpatient Physical Therapy

-Medicare Part B medical insurance covers 80 percent of the costs of medically necessary outpatient physical therapy after you’ve met your Part B deductible — $198 in 2020, $203 in 2021.
+Medicare Part B medical insurance covers 80 percent of the costs of medically necessary outpatient physical therapy after you’ve met your Part B deductible — $203 in 2021.
 You are responsible for 20 percent of the Medicare-approved outpatient service amount.

 - Comprehensive outpatient rehabilitation facilities